Passionate about stammering? We’re here to support you in your work with people who stammer, whatever age group you work with.

 Whether you’re a qualified or student therapist, you’re an important part of the stammering community so please join us in our campaign to create a better world for people who stammer.
 What’s more, it doesn’t cost a thing!
 Encourage your clients to do the same – together we’re stronger.

-Our new website is jam-packed with useful information for you and your clients.
+Our website is jam-packed with useful information for you and your clients.
 We’ve made it easy to find your way around.
 Take a look at Your Voice section – loads of inspirational stories for your clients to read.
 You could encourage your clients to share their own story too.

 Adult clients might well find it useful to join a local group – we’ve put together a handy list of all the local groups in the UK.
 Here you’ll find information on how to set up a self-help group.
 If there’s not a group in your area, what about setting one up?